 12+1 Best and Worst Excuses for Missing Work

 Looking for a new job and need a day off to keep up with the applications?
 Perhaps you are just feeling a little under the weather and you need a break.
 Everyone needs time off from work at times and the excuses for doing so can range from the believable to the unbelievable.
+Or you might want to take time off to start your online business on the side.

 Whatever your real reason for staying home, here are the best and the worst excuses you can give for missing work.